darrencruse/sugarlisp-match/README.md

 #### WORK IN PROGRESS - NOT TO BE USED IN PRODUCTION

-This module adds a syntax layer on top of Dave Herman's [https://www.npmjs.com/package/pattern-match](pattern-match library)
+This module adds a syntax layer on top of Dave Herman's [pattern-match library](https://www.npmjs.com/package/pattern-match)

 ## Use